 - Check in & Check Out Key Exchange

-- Parking requirements
+- Parking Fees

 Congratulations!
-All that is left is enjoying your visit!
+All that is left is making the most of your vacation!

 During your Stay